How much does a website cost in the UK — 2026 price guide for small trade businesses by AJ Web Design

 DIY website builders: what £150–£350 per year actually gets you

-Wix and Squarespace cost around £150 to £350 per year once you add a custom domain, remove their branding, and get a business email address.
+Wix and Squarespace — the most popular DIY website builders according to Website Builder Expert — cost around £150 to £350 per year once you add a custom domain, remove their branding, and get a business email address.
 The templates look decent.
 The drag-and-drop editor works.
 You can have something live in a weekend.

 If you have time, design sense, and patience to learn the platform, a DIY builder can work.
 If you'd rather spend that weekend doing paid work, it's probably not the best use of your time.